solidi/hl-mods/workspace/redist/readme.txt

     - Added res files for all included maps
 - Game Modes
     - Changed Iceman to Jesus vs Santa - it is the sole duty of Jesus to dispatch all Santas
+    - Added an objectives summary on the HUD
     - 2 New Game Modes (mp_gamemode)
          - "gungame" - get specific weapons for frags and level up!
          - "ctc" - capture the chumtoad, hold on to it to receive points!